katelee168/katelee168.github.io/drafts/generative-ai/1-training-data.md

 Models like Stable Diffusion or Imagen can parse complex natural language descriptions to generate entire novel photorealistic images.
 Good text-to-image models require training images with rich captions describing them.
 Early [GAN-based text-to-image models](http://proceedings.mlr.press/v48/reed16.pdf) collected human-written descriptions of the images in the Birds and Flowers datasets.
-[MS-COCO](https://cocodataset.org/#home) (2015), a dataset intended for image captioning research, was also co-opted to be used in reverse, its examples flipped to generate an image from a caption.
+[MS-COCO](https://cocodataset.org/#home) (2015), a dataset intended for image captioning research, was also co-opted to be used in reverse--its examples were flipped so that models would generate an image from a caption.

 Like in Language research, it quickly became clear that larger datasets resulted in superior models.